PauseAI/pauseai-website/src/posts/mitigating-pause-failures.md

 ## Algorithmic or runtime improvements may make smaller models dangerous, too

-We're [proposing](/proposal) to pause the development of large, general AI models above a certain threshold (10^25 FLOPS).
-However, we cannot be certain that this threshold is safe.
 We've seen that changes in training data, training algorithms, or runtime usage can lead to large improvements in model performance.
+That's why we're not just focusing on model size.
+We're [proposing](/proposal) to pause the development of large, general AI models that are either 1) larger than 10^12 parameters, 2) have more than 10^25 FLOPs used for training or 3) capabilities that are expected to exceed GPT-4.
+This third condition is added to also include smaller models that can be dangerous.
+Enforcing a cap on capabilities is tricky, as it is hard to predict the capabilities of a model before it is trained.

+Since the stakes are so high, we should be cautious, so we also support a pause on relevant algorithmic and runtime improvements.
+However, enforcing this will be more difficult than enforcing compute regulations, because hardware is easier to trace than software.

 ## If we only ban general AI models, we might still get AGI through narrow models